laminba2003/spring-consul-webclient/README.md

 ## Setup

-The WebClient is part of spring-webflux module and we will add it as required dependency for Spring Reactive support.
+The WebClient is part of spring-webflux module, and we will add it as required dependency for Spring Reactive support.

 ```xml
 <dependency>